varianter/variant.no/README.md

 ### Pages

 - **Creating Pages**: Content editors can create and manage pages under the `Pages` menu in the Sanity Studio.
-- **Adding Sections**: Each page can be customized with structured content that includes various predefined sections such as hero, article, testimonials, features, callToAction, grid, and callout.
+- **Adding Sections**: Each page can be customized with structured content that includes various predefined sections such as hero, article, features and grid.

 ## Development